oliversen/chatgpt-docstrings/README.md

   - *Default value*: []

 - `chatgpt-docstrings.openaiModel`: Which OpenAI model to use.
+GPT-4, GPT-4 Turbo, and GPT-4o are available in the OpenAI API to paying customers.

-  - *Default value*: "gpt-3.5-turbo"
+  - *Default value*: "gpt-4o-mini"
   - *Available options*:
+    - "gpt-4o-mini"
-    - "gpt-3.5-turbo"
+    - "gpt-4o"
     - "gpt-4-turbo"
     - "gpt-4"
+    - "gpt-3.5-turbo"

 - `chatgpt-docstrings.docstringFormat`: Which docstring format to use.